CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 AddRemoveDisksVms.md

 ### Removing a disk from a protected VM

-1. Safehaven Console
+**1. Safehaven Console**

 Open the "Virtual Servers" tab for your protection group.
 Select the VM and the disk that you wish to remove and click "Delete".

-2. Protected Guest
+**2. Protected Guest**

 Open the "Safehaven 4.0 DRaaS Windows Replication Agent/tools" folder with an admin command line shell and run "DgSyncEx.exe list".
 The prompt may warn you that a disk is missing.
 You may need to run "DgSyncEx.exe rescan" if the disks have not yet refreshed.

-To remove a disk from replication, first run "DgSyncEx.exe select disk <number>" where *number* is the disk you wish to remove from replication.
+To remove a disk from replication, first run "DgSyncEx.exe select disk *num*" where *num* is the disk you wish to remove from replication.
 Then run "DgSyncEx.exe unmap".
 You can run "DgSyncEx.exe list" to see your changes.

 ### Adding a new protected VM to a Protection Group

-1. Safehaven Console
+**1. Safehaven Console**

 Adding a new VM is much like provisioning a new Protection Group.
 Select the protection group you'd like to add a VM to and click the "Virtual Servers" tab.
 Then select "Add VMs" and a familiar provisioning wizard will allow you to add a new VM like you did during onboarding.
 As outlined in the "Adding a disk to a protected VM" guide above, additional storage space in the protection group may be required.
 Refer to the [Protection Group Expansion KB](https://link.com) for more information.